azobenko/voting-wp-plugin/wp-app/wp-content/plugins/simple-voting/readme.md

 - Voting results are displayed as a percentage.
 - Voting takes place using an Ajax request.
 - After voting, the visitor sees the voting results as a percentage, and the buttons become inactive, but also show their vote (even after refreshing the page).
 - Visitors cannot vote for the same article twice.
-This is done using the visitor's fingerprint (e.g., their IP address).
+This is done using the visitor's cookie.
-- The voting function is automatically displayed at the end of any article.
+- The voting function is automatically displayed at the end of any blog post.
 - Voting elements are responsive and work well on different devices and screen sizes.

 ### Admin Functionality: